npm install

 Using Axios to Get a Page

 The first library we will see is Axios, a “promise based HTTP client for the browser and node.js”.
 It exposes a get method that will call a URL and return a response with the HTML.
 For the moment, we won’t be using any parameters, just as a demo to see how it works.
+Careful!
+This script will run without any proxy, and the server will see your real IP.
+You don’t need to execute this snippet.Calling ZenRows API with Axios

-Connecting Axios to ZenRows API is straightforward. axios.get
+Connecting Axios to ZenRows API is straightforward.axios.get

 ’s target will be the API base, and a second parameter is an object with params